Protecting Applications in Docker Containers

 Additional Considerations

->When the License Manager operates in a Docker container: To configure the License Manager and establish communication between the License Manager and the protected application, you may need to configure the License Manager INI file.
+When the License Manager runs inside a container, you need to configure the License Manager INI file to establish communication with the protected application and to reflect correct paths.
 For more information, see Working Directly With License Manager Configuration Files.

 Side-By-Side Comparison

-The tables that follow provides a side-by-side comparison of the different licensing options described in this appendix.
+The tables that follow provides a side-by-side comparison of the different licensing options described in this section.

 SL Key Options